 In recent years, it has become more commonplace to hear certain theologians emphasize that the ascension and present reign of Christ are the most neglected aspects of His work of redemption; and, while there is great merit in highlighting the consequences of such a neglect of these precious truths, I have come to believe that the most neglected part of Christ's saving work is actual what happened to Him in between His death and resurrection.
 The Apostle Paul put Jesus' burial on par with His death and resurrection.
 When he spoke of the "Gospel" he did so by singling out the death, burial and resurrection of Christ.
 So what part does the burial of Jesus play in the work of redemption?
 Here are three significant features about His burial:

 3. The Burial of Jesus is a reminder to believers that our sin has been put away from the presence of God.
 Whenever the Apostle Paul spoke of our union with Christ he did so under the figure of His death, burial and resurrection (Colossians 2:12; Romans 6:4).
 When Jesus died, we our old man (our sin nature) died with Him.
 When Jesus was buried, our old man was buried with Him.
 When Jesus rose, we rose with Him to newness of life (having a new nature).
-This means that when we think about the body of Jesus being buried in that garden tomb, we should think of our old man being buried in that tomb with Him–that our sins have been put away from the presence of God.
-The body of Jesus being put in the tomb symbolized the same thing that the scapegoat who was sent into the wilderness with the sins of God’s people being symbolically imputed to it.
+This means that when we think about the body of Jesus being buried in that garden tomb, we should think of our old man being buried in that tomb with Him--that our sins have been put away from the presence of God."
+The body of Jesus in the tomb symbolized the same thing as the scapegoat sent into the wilderness with the sins of God's people imputed to it.
 Our sins were imputed to Christ.
-After He had satisfied the justice of God and made a full atonement for our sins, He was buried.
+After He satisfied the justice of God and atoned for our sins, He was buried.
 When Paul speaks of definitive sanctification he throws it under the figure of our dying, being buried and risen with Christ.
 This has enormous implications for our growth in grace.
 We must remember that Jesus as He was dead and buried, so too we are spiritually dead and buried with the Christ to whom we are united by faith.